Optimal Control of Multi-Agent Systems with Processing Delays: Optimal Controller

 \subsection{Optimal controller with delays}

-In this section, we generalize \cref{thm:3} to include arbitrary processing delays.
+In this section, we generalize \cref{thm:3} to include an arbitrary but fixed processing delay $\tau > 0$.
 To this end, we introduce a slight abuse of notation to aid in representing non-rational transfer functions.
 We generalize the notation of \eqref{ssnotation} to allow for $A,B,C,D$ that depend on $s$.
 So we write:

 \begin{thm} Consider the setting of \cref{thm:3}.
-The transfer function of $\Qopt\in\Htwo\cap\Stau$ that solves \eqref{opt2} for any $\tau\geq 0$ is
+The transfer function of $\Qopt\in\Hinf\cap\Stau$ that solves \eqref{opt2} for any $\tau\geq 0$ is